Skip to main content

 note

-• Reference registered model files cannot be moved in the project navigator.
+• Reference-registered model files cannot be moved in the Project Navigator.

 • Moving a model file, renaming a file, or deleting a folder cannot be undone.

-1. In the project navigator, select the model file you want to switch to manual load.
+1. In the Project Navigator, select the model file you want to switch to manual load.

 2. From the context menu, select [Load Configuration] > [Set Manual Load].

-1. In the project navigator, select the model file you want to switch to autoload.
+1. In the Project Navigator, select the model file you want to switch to auto load.

 2. From the context menu, select [Load Configuration] > [Set Auto Load].

-1. In the project navigator, select the model file you want to manually load.
+1. In the Project Navigator, select the model file you want to manually load.

 2. Select [Load Model File] from the context menu.